Pole sports: Background

-Poles have been used in mallakhamba and circuses.
-Mallakhamba traces its origins to the 12th-century malla-yuddha, a type of wrestling in India.
+Historically, poles have been used in various sports, dances, and recreational activities, including mallakhamba, the Filipino dance Singkil, maypole dancing, and circuses.
+For example, mallakhamba traces its origins to the 12th-century malla-yuddha, a type of wrestling in India.
 It commonly uses a 2.25 m wooden pole and a cotton rope.
 The practice has a spiritual component, involves acrobatic and yogic movements, and was first developed as a tool for wrestlers.
-Mallakhamba has developed into a contemporary sport:
+Mallakhamba has grown into a contemporary sport:

-Mallakhamba has been demonstrated to improve mood.
 According to Qifeng and Xining, acrobatic Chinese pole-climbing was first mentioned 2,000 years ago.
 Its techniques arose from tree-climbing in agriculture.
 Chinese poling is an acrobatic activity which has been part of Cirque du Soleil and is taught for recreational purposes in aerial gyms, such as Aerial Athletica in Las Vegas.
-Although online articles and websites draw historical connections between the ancient activities and contemporary pole dance and pole sports, how much and in what ways mallakhamba and Chinese poling may have affected their development is unclear.
-Online conversations suggest contemporary connections, such as the adoption of moves from Chinese poling by pole athletes.
-Researchers suggest other influences on contemporary pole sports.
-This includes maypole dancing.

-Poling is commonly associated with striptease, and poling for fitness and sport grew out of exotic-dance clubs.
-Not all exotic-dance clubs have poles, however, and not all exotic dancers make a pole central to their performance.
-Fitness model, performer and former exotic dancer Fawnia Mondey-Dietrich is often credited with developing the first instructional pole dance videos and classes during the 1990s.
-Classes in exotic pole, pole fitness and pole dance have been offered in exotic-dance clubs, bars, gyms and specialized pole studios.
-Pole studios (studios focused on teaching pole) have also sprung up in Africa, Asia, Australia and Europe.
-They offer classes with erotic components and classes focused on fitness and athletics; for instance, Power Pole Sports offers training in competitive pole sports and judging.
+Poling for fitness and sport grew out of strip clubs and striptease.
+Not all strip dance clubs have poles, however, and not all strippers make a pole central to their performance.
+Classes in "exotic" pole, pole fitness and pole dance have been offered in strip clubs, bars, gyms and specialized pole studios.
+This included Image Studio in Canada in the 1980s, where male and female "exotic dancers" were trained in pole dance, floor work, and choreography.
+Fitness model, performer and former stripper Fawnia Mondey-Dietrich is often credited with developing some of the first instructional pole dance videos in the 1990s.
+Pole studios (studios focused on teaching pole) have sprung up in Africa, Asia, Australia and Europe.
+They offer classes focused on fitness and athletics as well as those with erotic components.